SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 <a id="fn4">4</a>: And most especially: _please don't ever take anything you read here as
 medical advice!_  Your humble Weekend Editor is not an MD, but a totally different sort of doctor (PhD).
-Please listen to your own doctor.
-Right-wing political mischief with health insurance in the US is a problem everybody here has, so do your best. [↩](#fn4a)
+The closest we'll come to medical advice is: (a) get a doctor, and (b) do what your doctor says.
+Right-wing political mischief with health insurance in the US is a problem everybody here has, so do your best with that. [↩](#fn4a)

 ## References